adonisjs/v5-docs/content/api/database/query-builder.md

   ])
 ```

+#### Using raw queries

-You can also make use of raw-queries for deriving values from other database tables.
+You can also make use of raw queries for deriving values from another database table.

 ```ts
 Database